Alborz: Prehistory

-Archaeological evidence from Alborz indicates that early human groups were present in the region since at least late Lower Paleolithic.
+Archaeological evidence from Alborz indicates that early human groups have been present in the region since at least late Lower Paleolithic.
 The Darband Cave located at the Gilan Province contains evidence for late Lower Paleolithic.
 Stone artifacts and animal fossils were discovered by a group of archaeologists of the Department of Paleolithic of the National Museum of Iran and ICHTO of Gilan.
 The presence of large numbers of cave bear and brown bear remains and sparse stone artifacts at the site indicates that Darband primarily represents a bear den.
 The co-occurrence of artifacts and bear bones does not imply human predation or scavenging.
 Because there are no clear cut marks, except a few burning signs on the bear bones, they probably accumulated through natural processes.
 During Middle Paleolithic period, Neanderthals were most probably were present in the region as their fossil have been found at northwest of Alborz, in the Azykh Cave.
 Their stone tools found in the Buzeir Cave and Kiaram cave and number of other surveyed sites.
 Evidence for Modern human comes from a river side site called Garm Roud in the Mazandaran Province which dates back to about 30,000 years ago.